27 Apr Midwest Five Faves

 Mary Ann Buckner is a photographer from Louisville, Kentucky.
 She is an SCA member and a devotee of all things vintage.

 Did you enjoy this article?
 Join the SCA and get full access to all the content on this site.
 This article originally appeared in the SCA Road Notes, Winter 2014, Vol. 22, No. 4.
-SCA Road Notes, also known as SCA News, is a quarterly publication and a member benefit of the Society for Commercial Archeology.
+SCA Road Notes, informally known as SCA News, is a quarterly publication and a member benefit of the Society for Commercial Archeology.
 Back issues are available for download.

 More Articles Join the SCA